-On the other hand, if you are more inclined towards deciphering all things related to diseases in animals, then this specialization is perfect for you.
+On the other hand, if you are more inclined towards deciphering all things related to animal diseases, then this specialization is perfect for you.
 This field will teach you all about the different patterns of animal disease epidemics and disease modeling.

 There are several skills, both transferable and non-transferrable, that you will need to develop in order to become a successful veterinarian.
-One of the most important transferable skills is the ability of critical thought and an investigative bent of mind.
+One of the most important transferable skills is thinking critically and having an investigative bent of mind.
 A few others include –

 - Ability to understand symptoms and signs of distress.
 This is one of the toughest skills to develop as a veterinarian.
-Since your patients will not be able to speak, you will have to look for telltale signs of distress and other symptoms to make an accurate diagnosis.
+Since your patients cannot speak, you will have to look for telltale signs of distress and other symptoms to make an accurate diagnosis.

 - Knowledge of diagnostic testing.
 As a veterinary doctor, you will also have to get involved with diagnostic testing.
 Therefore, you need to have basic as well advanced laboratory research skills.

 - Basic clinical skills.
-These skills to help you inspect and diagnose animals accurately.
+These skills help you inspect and diagnose animals accurately.

 - A good foundation in biology.
 Moreover, you will need a decently strong base in the fundamental concepts of biology.